bboston7/stellar-core/docs/software/commands.md

 #### Changing default survey behavior
-By default, this node will respond to/relay a survey message if the message originated from a node in it's transitive quorum.
-This behaviour can be overridden by adding keys to `SURVEYOR_KEYS` in the config file, which will be the set of keys to check instead of the transitive quorum.
+By default, this node will respond to/relay a survey message if the message originated from a node in its transitive quorum.
+This behavior can be overridden by adding keys to `SURVEYOR_KEYS` in the config file, which will be the set of keys to check instead of the transitive quorum.
 If you would like to opt-out of this survey mechanism, just set `SURVEYOR_KEYS` to `$self` or a bogus key

 ### The following HTTP commands are exposed on test instances
 * **generateload** `generateload[?mode=